Changi Depot: Incidents

-Upgrading
+Future replacement

 In August 2012, plans were announced to replace the existing Changi Depot, which will be demolished.
 A new depot, East Coast Integrated Depot, will be built beside the current site.
-The depot will house the rolling stock of the East West, Downtown and Thomson–East Coast lines.
+The depot will house the rolling stock of the East–West, Downtown and Thomson–East Coast lines.
 The facility is an underground (66 tracks for DTL), at-grade (62 tracks for TEL) and elevated depot (72 tracks for EWL) spread over three levels for each line.
-In August 2014, it was announced the completion date will be in 2025.
+In August 2014, it was announced the completion date will be in 2026.